grauner/map673-Portfolio-/README.md

 [Bootswatch](https://bootswatch.com/) is a fun site offering several free Bootstrap themes you can use for free.

 ![Bootstrap's free themes](graphics/bootswatch.png)
-**Figure 28.** Bootstrap's free themes.
+*Bootstrap's free themes.*

-Clicking "Preview" on the "Darkly" theme allows you to see how the theme styles a variety of HTML elements that the default, or core, Bootstrap theme does.
+Clicking **Preview** on the **Darkly** theme allows you to see how the theme styles a variety of HTML elements that the default, or core, Bootstrap theme does.

 ![A preview of the styles applied using the Darkly Bootstrap theme](graphics/darkly-preview.gif)
-**Figure 29.** A preview of the styles applied using the Darkly Bootstrap theme.
+*A preview of the styles applied using the Darkly Bootstrap theme.*

 Return to Bootstrap's homepage and click "Download" on the "Darkly" theme.
 Curiously, it doesn't download any files for us.
 Rather, we're looking at a CSS file named **bootstrap.min.css**.

 ![The CSS of the Darkly Bootstrap theme](graphics/darkly-css.png)
-**Figure 30.** The CSS of the Darkly Bootstrap theme.
+*The CSS of the Darkly Bootstrap theme.*

 Copy all the CSS to your clipboard.
 Then, within your text editor open the **vendor/bootstrap/css/bootstrap.min.css**.
 Delete all the CSS within that file and paste in the CSS from the Darkly theme.
 Save the changes to the bootstrap.min.css file and refresh your browser.
 Wallah!
 Like magic, the theme has changed, and the page has a dramatically different look and feel, primarily through modifying the typography and colors.

 ![Swapping the default Bootstrap theme with the Darkly theme](graphics/swap-darkly.png)
-**Figure 31.** Swapping the default Bootstrap theme with the Darkly theme.
+*Swapping the default Bootstrap theme with the Darkly theme.*

 This isn't to say that the layout and design don't need to be tweaked and more custom CSS written.
 For instance, if we're using a `bg-dark` class on a section we may need to remove that class or change it to `bg-light`.
 Good design is never easy, and it's the small iterative tweaks such as adjusting margin and padding that make the final project feel whole and complete.
 Still, the themes at Bootswatch can inspire our more customized design of a page or application.